-Skidmore College had the most riders, the highest participation (large organization) goes to the Kitware Weasels (Kitware, Inc), and Chris Harris of the Kitware Weasels wins the trophy for the longest commute.
-In addition, Lake Avenue Elementary continues to hold onto the school trophy.
+SUNY ESC had the most riders, the highest percent participation (large organization) goes to the Kitware Weasels (Kitware, Inc), and Brian Woods at Skidmore wins the trophy for the longest commute.
+ISTI wins the trophy for the highest percent participation at a small company.
+Lake Avenue Elementary continues to hold onto the school trophy.

 In Schenectady County:

 Union College had the most riders.
-The large employer with the highest participation is DEC (New York State Department of Environmental Conservation).
-The small employer with the highest participation is Horizon Productions.
-Dana Rackliffe of the Von Rollers team (Von Roll Isola USA Incorporated) rode the longest commute.
+The large employer with the highest participation is DEC Schenectady.
+The small employer with the highest participation is Land Art Studio NY.
+Dana Rackliffe of the Von Rollers rode the longest commute.

 And finally, the City of Schenectady is the first-ever winner of the municipal challenge, for the highest percent participation including the mayor or supervisor.